ufs-community/ufs-srweather-app/doc/UsersGuide/CustomizingTheWorkflow/InputOutputFiles.rst

    * GDAS: https://registry.opendata.aws/noaa-gfs-bdp-pds/
    * HRRR: https://registry.opendata.aws/noaa-hrrr-pds/ (necessary fields for initializing available for dates 2015 and newer)
    * A list of the NOAA Open Data Dissemination (NODD) datasets can be found here: https://www.noaa.gov/nodd/datasets
-   * RRFS: https://noaa-rrfs-pds.s3.amazonaws.com/index.html#rrfs_a/ --- Experimental data is available starting 02/01/2024 for deteministic forecasts starting hourly.
+   * RRFS: https://registry.opendata.aws/noaa-rrfs/ --- `Experimental data <https://noaa-rrfs-pds.s3.amazonaws.com/index.html#rrfs_a/>`_ for the Rapid Refresh Forecast System (RRFS) prototype is available for deterministic forecasts starting hourly for many dates from 04/29/2024 to 12/03/2024.
 Forecast data are available out to 60 hours for 00, 06, 12, and 18 UTC starting times (cycles), and out to 18 hours for other cycles.
-Earlier dates, from 05/01/2023 to 01/31/2024, may contain only forecasts at 00, 06, 12, 18 UTC; user needs to verify that data exist for needed dates.
+Earlier dates may contain only forecasts at 00, 06, 12, 18 UTC; the user needs to verify that data exist for needed dates.

 Planetary Computer Data:
    * GFS: https://planetarycomputer.microsoft.com/dataset/storage/noaa-gfs